JaneckN/JaneckN/README.md

 # About Me.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm an Entry-level Java Developer and I'm looking for an opportunity to kick start my Software Engineering career.
-In May 2020 I have finished an intensive Java Bootcamp (360h, 9 months) and I know it is not the end, it's just the beginning.
+In May 2020 I  finished an intensive Java Bootcamp (360h, 9 months) and I know it is not the end, it's just the beginning.
 The biggest challenge was to find the balance between a full-time job and the study of software development.
 I'm learning programming by building my own projects - you can find them in the table below.
 My goal is to become a backend developer, but I also develop my front-end skills to show my work and be familiar